 Through DAS, you can consolidate multiple debts into a single affordable monthly payment plan.
 This plan is based on your ability to pay, which is assessed by a money advisor.

-The DAS provides a structured and manageable approach for individuals to repay their debts over an extended period, offering financial relief without resorting to more drastic measures like bankruptcy.
+The DAS provides a structured and manageable approach for individuals to repay their debts over an extended period, offering financial support without resorting to more drastic measures like bankruptcy.

 Debts included in a DAS